 Administration Expenses.
-Non-investment administration expenses are assumed to average 0.4% of payroll annually.
-This assumption is unchanged from previous valuations.
-This assumption was not changed as a result of the experience study.
+Non-investment administration expenses are assumed to average 0.5% of payroll annually.
+The administrative expenses assumption was first adopted for the December 31, 2016 actuarial valuation.
+This assumption was changed as a result of the experience study.

 Active Member Group Size.
 The number of active members was assumed to remain constant.
-This assumption is unchanged from the previous valuation for all groups.
+This assumption is unchanged from the previous valuation.